derekchai/k-mapper/utils.typ

   return rgb(..result-color)
 }

+// Converts the zero-indexed nth position of the Karnaugh map to its Gray code
+// coordinate.
 #let to-gray-code(n, grid-size) = {
   assert(grid-size == 4 or grid-size == 8 or grid-size == 16,
   message: "Please enter a grid size of 4, 8, or 16!")